 Vibration analysis can also be helpful in a reactive scenario.
 You can perform vibration analysis as part of your breakdown maintenance process to help identify the root cause of the failure.
 This will help you to:

-prevent similar failure from occurring in the future
+- prevent similar failures from occurring in the future

-If you are using Limble CMMS, technicians can leave comments while closing a Work Order, leaving important notes about discovered failure causes, vibration testing data, equipment condition, and downtime.
+If you are using Limble CMMS, technicians can leave comments while closing a Work Order, leaving important notes about discovered failure causes, vibration testing data, equipment conditions, and downtime.